-Our history: The VINCI Energies Group through the years
+Our history: VINCI Energies through the years

 Our history is above all one of people and energies coming together to construct a top-level group in the energy and information technology sectors.
 VINCI Energies is like a river formed over time by the confluence of multiple streams.
 It has followed its course for more than two centuries and has gradually grown through its history due to the businesses that have joined it.
 The pioneers prepared the way for the entrepreneurs who today continue the human adventure that is our heritage.
 And it is the story of this adventure that we want to tell.